Skip to content

 }

 That’s the whole integration.
 One call.
-The SDK handles DNS discovery, capability matching, address resolution, Ed25519 signature verification, and route filtering.
+The SDK handles DNS discovery, resolution, Ed25519 signature verification (against every published key), clock-skew-tolerant freshness checks, key-rotation retry, and route filtering.

 What happens inside that call

-4. POST /resolve → signed routing contract with destinations
+3. POST /resolve -> signed routing contract with destinations.

 You don’t need to implement any of this.
 The SDK does it.